THE EIGHT-DAY

 It was midnight on March 31st, 2026.
 Tim Regan sat at his dining table in Waltham, Massachusetts, staring at something that shouldn't exist.

 On his screen: a complete AI-powered business operating system.
 Not a prototype.
 Not a proof of concept.
-A production-ready system with 10 autonomous AI agents, 31 database tables, 10 webhook handlers, and 38,704 lines of code.
+A production-ready system with 10 autonomous AI agents, 31 database tables, 10 webhook handlers, and tens of thousands of lines of code.

 It was his eighth day of building.
 He had no development team.
 No technical co-founder.
 No six-figure budget for contractors.
 Just a vision, an AI assistant, and an unreasonable belief in what was now possible.